 Cutting the LED strip to wrap around the interior of the S340, we used less than half of the spool but still ended up with more than double the included LEDs in the HUE 2.
 With 85 total LEDs, our DIY solution was far brighter with smoother color effects than any of the other kits we've tested.

 Several pre-programmed controllers are available that work just like some of the other kits we've tested here but with literally hundreds of patterns and lighting combinations.
-More advanced users can use Arduino boards or a Raspberry Pi to program their own lighting effects.
-For our DIY setup we decided to go with the simple route and used a remote controlled mini controller.
+More advanced users can use Arduino boards or a Raspberry Pi to program their lighting effects.
+For our DIY setup, we decided to go with the simple route and used a remote-controlled mini controller.

 With well over 100 unique lighting modes and the ability to adjust speed and brightness, we found the pre-programmed solution to be more than sufficient.
-You'll have to do without the smart lighting modes found in the HUE 2 but advanced users can replicate those modes and more with custom controllers and programming.
-The DIY route definitely isn't for everyone, but if you're willing to put in a bit of effort it can be very rewarding and cost effective.
+You'll have to do without the smart lighting modes found in the HUE 2, but advanced users can replicate those modes and more with custom controllers and programming.
+The DIY route isn't for everyone, but if you're willing to put in a bit of effort, it can be gratifying and cost-effective.

-Whether you’re looking for a single color LED strip or a RGB solution to light up your build, we highly recommend the DeepCool RGB350 LED Kit.
-Priced under $20, it’s only a few dollars higher than most single color LED kits but offers so much more.
+Whether you’re looking for a single-color LED strip or an RGB solution to light up your build, we highly recommend the DeepCool RGB350 LED Kit.
+Priced at around $20, it’s only a few dollars higher than most single-color LED kits but offers so much more.